ocurrent/ocaml-dockerfile/README.md

 ocaml-dockerfile
 ================

-[Docker](http://docker.com) is a Linux container manager that can build images automatically by reading the instructions from a `Dockerfile`.
+[Docker](http://docker.com) is a container manager that can build images automatically by reading the instructions from a `Dockerfile`.
 A Dockerfile is a text document that contains all the commands you would normally execute manually in order to build a Docker image.
 By calling `docker build` from your